MooersLab/annotatedBibliography/README.md

 I wrap each paragraph in `\par{\noindent   .... }` to have the paragraphs printed in block format.
 I insert `\vspace{10pt}` between paragraphs to generate a blank line between paragraphs.

+## Colored annotations

+You can color the annotation blue.

+- Load the color or xcolor package via the main.tex file.
+- Add the macro \color{blue} to the line in the bst file that describes the format of the annotation.

+You could do something similar to print the annotation in bold or italics.

 ## Support beyond text

 Display math and tables can be embedded in annote fields.